ebebbington/denv-creator/README.md

 `python denv-creator/index.py`

 **Notes**
-Remember to adjust certain files, such as the `docker-compose.yml` file to specify what services depend on what
+* Remember to adjust certain files, such as the `docker-compose.yml` file to specify what services depend on what
+* Also, if you are seperating source code for each container, remember to modif the related values inside the `docker-compose.yml` file

 # File Structure